acsmith9999/Crypto-Scraping/README.md

 saleValue calculates dollar value of a sale on a single date

-You can run it in terminal as it is, just change the coins and amounts to search in the scripts.
-Both export to csv.
-If you prefer to print to terminal there are lines to do so, just uncomment them.
+use flask run to see a working web app. it can export to csv

-I plan to create a UI with a datepicker and space to select coin(s) in the future
+There is still a lot of work to do and I will be making the UI more appealing soon